vstinner/vstinner.github.io/content/unraisablehook.rst

 reference callback failure, error during a GC collection.
 At the C level, the ``PyErr_WriteUnraisable()`` function is called to handle such exception.

-Designing the new hook was tricky, as its implementation.
+Design the new hook was tricky, as its implementation.

 .. image:: {static}/images/hidden_kitten.jpg
    :alt: Hidden kitten